-Students interested in the structure and function of the horse, including riders, trainers, farriers, veterinary technicians, Equine massage therapists and other health care practitioners, coaches, photographers, artists and others.
+This course is well suited for those interested in the structure and function of the horse—including riders, trainers, farriers, veterinary technicians, coaches, photographers, artists, equine massage therapists and other health care practitioners.

-- Identify the important anatomical structures and their functions in the horse.
+- Identify the horse's important anatomical structures and their functions

-- Investigate and discuss how management decisions impact on the health and well-being of the horse from a “use vs. function” approach.
+- Determine how management decisions impact on the health and well-being of the horse from a “use vs. function” approach

-- Understand the feeding, movement and health of the horse as it is dependent on its anatomy.
+- Recognize the feeding, movement and health of the horse as it is dependent on its anatomy

-- Learn terminology and concepts that will assist in discussing injuries and disease, should they occur, with a veterinarian.
+- Describe the terminology and concepts that will assist in discussing injuries and disease, should they occur, with a veterinarian

 - The Gastrointestinal Track